 - A personal statement or essay (part of the Common Application)

 - Official Educational Records (if associated with a home school program).
 Students may submit a detailed list of secondary level courses with supporting documentation attached.
 If students have done any course work from a traditional high school or college, we ask that you please submit it in your application for admission.

 - Assumption College requires SAT or ACT scores for all home-schooled students.
 Assumption's code for the SAT is 3009 and our ACT code is 1782.

 - Letter of recommendation (Students should choose this candidate wisely, as these letters are looked at closely and the reference should not be a relative.)

-- $50 application fee made payable to Assumption College
+- $50 application fee payable through the Common Application website

 Suggested Minimum High School Preparation